zhukovka/wix-style-react/docs/adding-story.md

 }
 ```

+### README

+If a `README.md` file is present alongside the component's source, then it will be displayed at the top of the Usage tab (Instead of the automatic component name title, so you need to add a Title in the README)

+### Story Configuration Properties
 ---

 #### `category` - `string` required

 Name of Storybook "section" under which this story will be placed (e.g. `Core`, `6.
 Navigation`, `3.
 Inputs`)

+---

+#### `storyName` - `string`

+Name of the story in sidebar.
+If omitted, it will use `displayName` of
+the component.

 ---